RussC-Xer0n3/Thyme_new/README.md

 Give it some data via a local vm server outputting network data on 127.0.0.1:123

 ## why?
 well, to see what happens of course.........
+On a more serious note, for performance analysis, benchmarking, data analysis correlating to input via output and the predictability of output verses actual future output.
+Of course it is modifiable, of course you can take a look into it yourself and of course you can modify the code if you want/need to.
+Just repost and reference please.

 # Contents